How I Make the Most of My Free Time at Home

 “Why do you hate being outside?”

-“You’re anti-social.”
+“You’re so anti-social.”

-OK, let me set the record straight.
-I don’t hate being outside—you wouldn’t see me travelling if I did.
+OK, let’s clear that up: I don’t hate being outside (I love to travel, remember?).
 I just don’t enjoy being out and wasting time on things that don’t interest me, like strolling through malls, window shopping, or meeting people I barely know.
 I’m also not anti-social.
 I have friends, and I can interact with people just fine—especially when someone gives me a good vibe.
 The truth is, I’m just selective.
 I carefully choose how and where I spend my time because I know I burn out easily around people.
-I feel most alive when I’m alone, so I make sure my energy is well spent.
+I protect my energy because once it’s gone, so is my creativity.

-Writing and Editing Blog Content.
+✍️ Writing and Editing Blog Content

-Binge-Watching Tv Shows and Films.
+🎬 Binge-Watching TV Shows and Films

 Coffeehouse Crime.